(Originally published to Glitchwave on 6/16/2024)

 Release Date: November 4, 1998

-Crash Bandicoot: Warped exemplifies all of the irritating aspects that usually come with a third entry to a series that it should serve as the textbook definition of the common trend.
+Crash Bandicoot: Warped exemplifies all of the irritating aspects that usually come with a third entry to a series to the extent that it should serve as the textbook definition of the common trend.
 It’s far more extravagant with its plot and level designs like a third entry tends to be, but I welcomed this inevitability with open arms because my idea of Crash is a comical romp that should be outrageous.
-However, I’m still completely turned off when it commits to another habit of third entries, which is turning the once demanding gameplay we’ve come to anticipate into a process of holding the player’s hand with all of the quality-of-life features.
-Sure, the gems and the newly introduced time relics will put hair on any player’s chests, but I feel as if the challenge of the base game and that of the completionist route are so unbalanced that the game does little to prepare the player for the additional content.
+However, I’m still completely turned off when it commits to another habit of third entries, which is turning the once-demanding gameplay we’ve come to anticipate into a process of holding the player’s hand with all of the quality-of-life features.
+Sure, the gems and the newly introduced time relics will put hair on any player’s chest, but I feel as if the challenge of the base game and that of the completionist route are so unbalanced that the game does little to prepare the player for the additional content.
 All the while, I’m sorry to say that slightly amusing me with Crash gallivanting through history doesn’t qualify as a laugh riot I had hoped for.
 I’m sorry for being such a fussy bitch, Crash Bandicoot.
+Still, even though the game didn't quite tickle that synapse in my brain, Crash Bandicoot: Warped's enhanced wackiness does make it the most fun title in the Crash Bandicoot PS1 trilogy.

 No comments: